Jiawei-Yang/Medical-detection-uncertainty/README.md

 ## Notes
 1. The method of enabling instance-level uncertainty can be applied to any ConvNet as the base detecotr.
 2. More details about training strategy, model architecture descriptions, and result discussion will be released in a future publication.
+3. For some force majeure, I personally lost the access to my previous server account, so to the original code.
+This code has been faithfully recovered from the an aged old-version copy from the previously running one.
+So, if there is any bug, please let me know.